cosmos/security/SECURITY.md

 | **Low**      | Minor impact or impractical exploitation.                                                                 | Benign input causing small performance issue.           |

 These levels align with common security practices and determine both urgency and disclosure timelines.
+For more information, refer to our [Classification Matrix](./resources/CLASSIFICATION_MATRIX.md).

 ------------------------------------------------------------------------

 ## Silent Patch and Disclosure Process

-Cosmos will adopt a **silent patch** approach.
+Cosmos adopts a **silent patch** approach.
 Vulnerabilities are fixed quietly before disclosure.
 This mirrors practices from projects like **Ethereum's Geth**, **Bitcoin Core**, and **Zcash**.